Pre-Socratic philosophy: Terminology

 Pre-Socratic is a term adopted in the 19th century to refer to this group of philosophers.
 It was first used by the German philosopher J.A.
-Eberhard as "vorsokratische Philosophie in the late 18th century.
+Eberhard as vorsokratische Philosophie in the late 18th century.
 In earlier literature they were referred to as physikoi ("physicists", after physis, "nature"), and their activity, as physiologoi (physical or natural philosophers), with this usage arising with Aristotle to differentiate them from theologoi (theologians) and mythologoi (storytellers and bards who conveyed Greek mythology), who attributed natural phenomena to the gods.

-The term was coined to highlight a fundamental change in philosophical inquiries between the philosophers who lived before Socrates, who were interested in the structure of nature and cosmos (i.e., the universe, with the implication that the universe had order to it), and Socrates and his successors, who were mostly interested in ethics and politics.
+The term was coined to highlight a fundamental change in philosophical inquiries between the philosophers who lived before Socrates — who were interested in the structure of nature and cosmos (the universe), with the implication that the universe had order to it) — and Socrates and his successors, who were mostly interested in ethics and politics.
 The term comes with drawbacks, as several of the pre-Socratics were highly interested in ethics and how to live the best life.
 Further, the term implies that the pre-Socratics are less significant than Socrates, or even that they were merely a stage (implying teleology) to classical era philosophy.
 The term is also chronologically inaccurate, as the last of the pre-Socratics were contemporaries of Socrates.